- Insulin is required for people with type 1 diabetes and sometimes necessary for people with type 2 diabetes.

 Too much insulin or not enough?

-High morning blood sugar levels before breakfast can be a puzzle.
-If you haven't eaten, why did your blood sugar level go up?
-There are two common reasons for high before-breakfast blood sugar levels.
+High morning blood glucose levels before breakfast can be a puzzle.
+If you haven't eaten, why did your blood glucose level go up?
+There are two common reasons for high before-breakfast blood glucose levels.
 One relates to hormones that are released in the early part of sleep (called the Dawn Phenomenon).
 The other is from taking too little insulin in the evening.
 To see which one is the cause, set your alarm to self-monitor around 2 or 3 a.m. for several nights and discuss the results with your health care provider.